Cybersecurity

 Imagine if someone put a lock on your computer and asked for money to unlock it.
 That’s ransomware.
 It’s a type of malware that encrypts your files and demands payment for the decryption key.

 One infamous example is the WannaCry attack in 2017, which breached the privacy of over 200,000 computers in 150 countries.
+Knowing about ransomware removal can prepare you to respond effectively if such an attack occurs.

 Denial-of-Service (DoS) attacks